Edited by: Keri Stooksbury

 No, there are no foreign transaction fees.

-Used directly, a point is worth $0.01 if you use it for something like statement credit.
-However, a point’s value can vary from $0.01 to more than $0.02 if transferred to airline partners and redeemed for international travel.
+A point is worth 1 cent if you use it directly for statement credit.
+However, a point’s value can vary from 1 to 2 cents if transferred to airline partners and redeemed for international travel.

 Yes, the card uses a proprietary blend of metal with a blue finish that creates a unique appearance.
 It is thicker and heavier than most of its plastic counterparts.

-You’ll find better value redemption options with the Chase Sapphire Preferred® Card, but it is best to use both cards simultaneously.
+You’ll find higher-value redemption options with the Chase Sapphire Preferred card, but it is best to use both cards simultaneously.

-The Chase Freedom® Card has no annual fee and offers 5% cashback in certain categories, which is greater than what the Chase Sapphire Preferred® Card offers.
+The Freedom Flex card has no annual fee and offers 5% cash-back in rotating quarterly categories, plus 3% back on drugstore purchases, which is greater than what the Chase Sapphire Preferred card offers.
 You can combine all your points from both cards to use for valuable redemptions.

 If approved for the Chase Sapphire Preferred card, your starting credit limit will be at least $5,000.